freeCodeCamp/chinese/chinese/articles/git-internals-objects-branches-create-repo.md

 -   [Tim Berglund’s lecture—“Git From the Bits Up”][11]
 -   [Git from the Bottom Up—by John Wiegley][12]
 -   [as promised, docs: git for the confused][13]
--   [Git Internals—Git Objects— from Pro Git book, by Scott Chacon and Ben Straub][14]
+-   [Git Internals—Git Objects—from Pro Git book, by Scott Chacon and Ben Straub][14]